 - Electric water heaters must have a Uniform Energy Factor of at least 0.93 or an Energy Factor of at least 0.95 efficiency and be a minimum of 40 gallons (50-gallon minimum for 3 bedroom and larger).
-Water heaters may not be installed in unconditioned spaces or in exterior storage closets. - All water heaters must be in an overflow pan that is piped to exterior, and must be placed in closets to allow for their removal and inspection through a closet door.
+Water heaters may not be installed in unconditioned spaces, in exterior storage closets or in closets or rooms dedicated for any other purposes except for HVAC equipment.
+All water heaters must be in an overflow pan that is piped to exterior, and must be placed in closets to allow for their removal and inspection through a 30" x 80" minimum closet door.
 Pressure relief valves must be piped to the exterior.
 Water heaters must have minimum nominal 40 gallon rating, with 3-bedrooms or more with 50 nominal gallons. - All plumbing pipes must be installed inside wall cavities.
 Connections to water and sewer lines may not be made through floors or cabinet bottoms. - Unit water shut-off valves must be located in a reachable location and be clearly marked with signage.
 Shut-offs may not be locked in mechanical closet. - Hub/floor drains must be piped to the outside or piped to sanitary sewer with mandatory primed ptrap.
 Drain lines may not drain against exterior brick veneers or siding materials. - Offset toilet flanges are prohibited for use under toilets. - Refrigerator water line boxes must be installed with cold water supply line in the wall behind refrigerator and connected. - Seal all wall and ceiling penetrations with appropriate and like sealants to prevent moisture and air leakage.